TonyDeRosia/evennia-minimud/README.md

 ### Mob Builder

-Run `mobbuilder` to launch a simplified prototype builder.
-The prompt walks through entering a key, description and stats.
-When confirmed, the data is saved to `world/prototypes/npcs.json` with `mob_` prefixed to the key.
+Run `mobbuilder` to open the same menu driven builder used by `cnpc`.
+The workflow now supports optional mob specific fields like act flags and resistances.
+Confirming the menu saves the data to `world/prototypes/npcs.json` with `mob_` prefixed to the key.
 Use `@mspawn <prototype>` to create the NPC from the stored prototype and `@mstat <key>` to inspect the result or any existing NPC.
 Prototype entries can be adjusted with `@mcreate`, `@mset` and viewed with `@mlist`.